reactjs/react.dev/src/content/reference/react/createElement.md

 }
 ```

-**Note that creating this object does not render the `Greeting` component or create any DOM elements.**
+**Note that creating this object does not render the `Greeting` Component or create any DOM elements.**

 A React element is more like a description--an instruction for React to later render the `Greeting` component.
 By returning this object from your `App` component, you tell React what to do next.